csebooks/relational-databases/content.en/system-design/replication/_index.md

 Replication slot can be thought as an object that tracks replication progress.
 This object is created at primary instance and a replica connects to it.
 While replica consumes data from primary instance, replication slot tracks this progress making it safe to delete obsolete and already used WAL segments.

-# Logical replication

-Logical replication works differently, it sends only rows changes for committed transactions.
-Roughly speaking it is somewhat equivalent to replaying same SQL instructions on replica just after it has been executed by primary instance.